pathbox/pathbox.github.io/_posts/2017-03-17-close-to-channel.md

 }

 // after received
-// main goroutinue will not wait for two sub goroutinue, they will be killed when main goroutinue is over
+// main goroutine will not wait for two sub goroutine, they will be killed when main goroutine is over
 ```

 example6